Is Jackson's mom really an Alien from Space?

 Jackson and I became first-time authors within a week or so of each other: Jackson's My Mom is an Alien! was published at the age of 7, while my first book, If You Were..., was published at age 66.
 We celebrated being first time authors together and have continued writing our own books as well as co-authoring a book (WARNING.
 NEVER.
 EVER.) and a soon--to-be-published children's book series, The Adventures of Suitcase.The.Cat.

 ONE ADDITIONAL NOTE: Jackson's book was co-illustrated by by my other grandson, Dane.
 When he was younger, Dane loved to draw and was quite good at it.
 His mother was homeschooling both of their children and I suggested this as an art project.
 Dane drew several images and his sister, Jayden, also sent a few images.
 Jackson added some images he felt were needed and the book turned into the most wonderful and memorable family project.
-I still smile today thinking of how each of my grandchildren contributed a part of them to the book.
+I still smile today thinking of how each of my grandchildren contributed a part of themselves to the book.